 Notes: Observations weighted by cell size.
 Equivalized using the OECD scale.
-Equivalized using the OECD scale.
-The OECD scale is 1 for first adult, 0.5 for each additional adult and child 14 and over and 0.3 for each child under 14.
+Equivalized using the OECD scale is 1 for first adult, 0.5 for each additional adult and child 14 and over and 0.3 for each child under 14.